Is Ramah from “The Chosen” in the Bible? Is Ramah in the Bible

 For those new to the Bible or looking to deepen their understanding, considering an order that starts with the Gospels—Matthew, Mark, Luke, and John—can be quite enlightening.
 These books provide a foundational understanding of Jesus’ life, teachings, and the framework of Christian faith.
 Following the Gospels, readers can progress to the Acts of the Apostles, then explore the Epistles, which offer practical theological insights.
 The Old Testament should not be overlooked; its rich narratives and prophetic books, such as Isaiah and Jeremiah, set the stage for the New Testament writings.

-See also What Does the Bible Say About Entitlement?
-Bible on Entitlement
+See also What Does The Bible Say About Liars And Manipulators?

 For a chronological experience, some might prefer reading the Bible in the order of historical events.
 This approach provides a linear progression through biblical history, offering insights into the socio-political and religious context of the times.